★ BEST INVESTING TOOLS COMPARISON ★

 How much do FT Markets (Markets data - Financial Times) and Google Finance cost?

-Good news—both FT Markets (Markets data - Financial Times) and Google Finance offer free plans.
-You can try each platform without commitment and only pay when you need premium features.
+Good news: both FT Markets (Markets data - Financial Times) and Google Finance have free plans, so you can run them side by side and only pay if you hit a wall.

 Can I use FT Markets (Markets data - Financial Times) or Google Finance on my phone?